myYearOfCode/100-days-of-code/log.md

 ### Day 47: August 18, 2018

 **Today's Progress**: 5h in!
 I'm back on python today, working on trying to get some old code polished up with new features.
 I need to get things live, then make better things, then take older things offline.
 If I wait for the current thing to be awesome I am going to wait a while, as I'm constantly learning and the older work always feels 'bad' in comparison.
 I also did an hour or two (included in the 5) of gordon Zhu's class.

+### Day 48: August 19, 2018

+**Today's Progress**: I got a ton in tonight and this morning.
+8 hours!
+I started and finished ud803 - Intro to Javascript on udacity. https://classroom.udacity.com/courses/ud803 I also did 30 min of Gordon Zhu's reading Javascript class.